wongkaiyang11/EGL314_GroupC/README.md

 ## Intention of Use
 - Our project Freddy's is a game meant to be played one person at a time.
 This game is meant to stimulate the players brain by giving them a clue to choose the right button in order to survive.
-- Our game will feature 6 endings with 6 different cycles and clues, this makes the game harder to do as they cant just repeat the same cycle again and choose what they didnt the last time around.
+- Our game is based on luck, the player will be given 6 coin slots, 5 of them do not activate the haunted animatronic whereas one of them does.
+The aim of the game is to develop buildup and suspense using sound and video.

 # Research
 Benefits of an Interactive Game: